BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/README.md

     - System designed in a secure way **[done]**

     All HTTP and MQTT versions of the web app has been changed to HTTPS and MQTTS, some prototyping ideas such as ESP32 web server has also been abolished in order to decerase attack surface

+- TR 64 : LP-07

+    - Penetration-testing or vulnerability assessment conducted **[done]**

+Through the use of Kali linux and other theoratical attacks, we were able to assess the vulnerability of our system.